intel/llvm/sycl/doc/design/CommandGraph.md

 Due to the API mapping gaps documented in the following section, OpenCL as a SYCL backend cannot fully support the graphs API.
-Instead there are limitations in the types on nodes which a user can add to a graph, using an unsupported node type will cause a sycl exception to be throw in graph finalization with error code `sycl::errc::feature_not_support` and a message mentioning the unsupported command.
+Instead there are limitations in the types of nodes which a user can add to a graph, using an unsupported node type will cause a sycl exception to be thrown in graph finalization with error code `sycl::errc::feature_not_supported` and a message mentioning the unsupported command.
 For example,

 ```